 ALSO READPak court issues notices to govts on Hafiz Saeed's plea Pak court asks Punjab govt to explain detention of Hafiz Saeed Hafiz Saeed's house arrest extended by two more months Hafiz Saeed's outfit to launch Kashmir 'solidarity' campaign Pak court asks for final arguments in Saeed's detention case

+No reason has been provided for its delay.
+Saeed and four others were put under house arrest in Lahore on January 30 under the Anti-Terrorism Act 1997.
+Pakistan's Interior Ministry in a written reply to the LHC has defended the detention of the JuD leaders saying that no laws were violated in an issuance of the detention orders against Saeed and his aides.
 The JuD has already been declared as a foreign terrorist organisation by the United States in June 2014.
 The JuD chief carries a reward ofUSD 10 million announced by the US for his role in terror activities.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)